 Why Medical Guidance Matters with Peptide Therapy

+Working with a medical team helps make sure the treatment is appropriate for your health history and current needs.
 At AgeRejuvenation, your provider will review your symptoms, past injuries, medications, and diagnoses before suggesting BPC-157.
 They will also look at bigger patterns that affect healing, such as hormone balance, nutrition, stress, sleep, and gut function.
-All of these can change how your body responds to any treatment, including peptide therapy.
+All of these can change how your body responds to any treatment.

 This kind of careful review helps reduce risk and gives you a clearer picture of what to expect from the process.